 Conversions for Compatibility

-In this example, 192kHz audio is being converted to 96kHz audio because that is the maximum rate supported by this Meridian device.
+In this example, DSD64 audio is being converted to 24bit/88.2kHz audio because that is the resolution and format that is supported by the connected AudioQuest Dragonfly.
 This is an extremely high-quality conversion, with virtually no audible loss in fidelity, but it wouldn't be right to portray it as "lossless".

 DSP Volume

-Enabling DSP volume inserts processing steps into the playback change that interfere with lossless playback.
+DSP volume inserts processing steps into the playback change that interfere with lossless playback.
 There's nothing wrong with this: Features like this also bring great value!
 We are just trying to keep things honest.
-Also note that in this signal path, the volume adjustment is actually happening

 Notes on Device Branding